reactjs/react.dev/beta/src/content/learn/start-a-new-react-project.md

 <Intro>

-If you want to build a new app or a new website fully with React, we recommend to pick one of the React-powered frameworks popular in the community.
+If you want to build a new app or a new website fully with React, we recommend picking one of the React-powered frameworks popular in the community.
 Frameworks provide features that most apps and sites eventually need, including routing, data fetching, and generating HTML.

 </Intro>